Truinto/ONI-Modloader-SimpleMods/Mods/Customize Buildings/README.md

 *    - MaterialCategory: single string, separate multiple with spacebar; must match count of elements; each entry must be a valid Tag like: Metal, RefinedMetal, Alloy, BuildableRaw, BuildableProcessed, PreciousRock, Farmable, Plastic, Glass, Transparent, BuildingFiber, FlyingCritterEdible, or BuildableAny
 *    - ConstructionMass: array of float; must match count of elements; how much kg are needed to build it
 *    - ThermalConductivity: thermal multiplier, probably only works on buildings already messing with temperatures; 0..1 will reduce the temperature transfer, while 1..100 will increase it; normal settings are 0.01 for insulated tiles and 2 for radiant pipes
-* MachineMultiplier: a list of building IDs; will multiply all storage and element converting properties of a building, which might break some stuff, so be mindfull
+* BuildingAdvancedMachineMultiplier: a list of building IDs; will multiply all storage and element converting properties of a building, which might break some stuff, so be mindfull
+* BuildingAdvancedGlobalFlag: if false, disable this feature altogether
+* BuildingAdvancedMaterial: more complex patches to buildings
+*    - Id: building ID
+*    - Index: material index that should be modified; applies to all if null
+*    - MaterialOverride: valid build elements to add for this building, multiple split with spacebar
+* BuildingAdvancedOutputTemp: allows output temperature to be set; if the number of element do not match, it will take the first entry for all values; values of 0.0 will use the building temperature and otherwise the input element's temperature
 * AdvancedSettings: not supported